Community of Care Expansion

 Community of Care Expansion: Addressing the Growing Need

-The Community of Care Expansion is a crucial step in meeting the increasing demand for independent seniors' housing.
+The Community of Care Expansion is a crucial step in meeting the increasing demand for care and housing for seniors.
 With more than 1,200 individuals currently on the waitlist for LTC beds at Perley Health, increasing capacity is essential to better serve Seniors and Veterans who need specialized care, living options and opportunities to socialize.
 Expanding both long-term care and independent senior apartments will not only support those on the waiting list but also contribute to a more sustainable and inclusive community for older adults.

 Project Highlights

-• Land Tenure: Perley Health holds a ground lease, with the land managed by Infrastructure Ontario (IO).
-The land itself is jointly owned by the Federal and Provincial Governments.
+- Land Tenure: Perley Health holds a ground lease, with the land managed by Infrastructure Ontario (IO), on behalf of the Province of Ontario.

-• Timeline: Preliminary Planning and Design will take place throughout 2025, followed by City Site Plan Approval process in 2025 – 2026 and then detailed design, building permit process, construction and occupancy is expected starting in 2028.
+- Timeline: Preliminary Planning and Design will took place throughout 2025, followed by Ministry of Long-Term Care, Infrastructure Ontario and Municipal Site Plan Approval in 2026.
+This will be followed by detailed design, building permit process, and construction.
+Occupancy is expected starting in late 2028.

 News